samnaseem/samnaseem.github.io/my-current-efforts/communities-empowered-by-ai.markdown

 highlight-heading: 'Communities Empowered by AI'
 highlight-subheading: >
     Observing the field of AI to create opportunities and breakthrough solutions
+highlight-description: >
+    I closely monitor advancements in the field of AI and machine learning, identifying emerging technologies with transformative potential.
+By keeping a pulse on the latest AI breakthroughs, I explore how these innovations can be harnessed to create meaningful impact in communities.
 highlight-sort: 3
+breadcrumbs: true
+breadcrumbs-title:
+breadcrumbs-hidelast: true
 ---